yishilin14/gpdfx/README.md

 - Add a status bar.

 # Install
 Dependency
 - Python2 or Python3
 - poppler-glib
 - python-gobject
 - gtk3
 - python-cairo

-Clone files in `gpdfx/src` to some directory in your PATH

 # Usage
 - Run `gpdfx` and open a pdf file.